Ka Hale Moi

 No analysis available

-I searched for an explicit elevator count such as "4 elevators," "multiple elevators," or a numbered elevator description, but none was found.
-The remarks do confirm that the building has at least one elevator, yet they do not state how many, so the exact number remains unknown.
+I searched the public remarks for an explicit elevator count or a numbered description of the building’s elevators.
+The listings confirm elevator access exists, but they do not state how many elevators the building has, so the exact number remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.